About Us

 IT Coordinator

-Ensures that all IT infrastructure operates smoothly, oversees computer lessons and the tutors involved in its operation.
+Ensures that all IT infrastructure operates smoothly, oversees computer lessons and client professional development, and the tutors involved in its operation.

 The Management Committee